Diaspore Unveiled: The Chameleon Gemstone's Mystique and Allure

 In summary, diaspore is a natural marvel formed in bauxite deposits, with Turkish diaspore standing out for its exceptional quality and colour change.
 Whether set in a custom ring, earrings, or as a loose faceted stone, diaspore’s rarity, beauty, and dynamic colour shifts make it a prized addition to any gemstone collection.
 For those seeking a gemstone that is as unique as it is beautiful, diaspore offers an unparalleled blend of natural artistry and timeless elegance.

-Evaluating Diaspore's Quality: From Rough to Refined
+Evaluating Gem Quality Diaspore: From Rough to Refined

 The quality assessment of Diaspore hinges on factors like colour, clarity, cut, and carat weight.
 Faceted stones, especially faceted diaspore, are highly prized for their brilliance and are evaluated for being eye clean, meaning they are free of visible inclusions to the naked eye—a rare trait in larger stones over 7 carats.
 Diaspore's hardness on the Mohs scale is similar to tanzanite, at 6.5-7.
-Diaspore exhibits perfect cleavage, making the cutting process challenging and requiring skilled craftsmanship to avoid breakage and maximize the gem’s beauty.
-Faceted diaspore prices per carat range from $70 to $900 for colour-changing stones at wholesale.
-This section provides a detailed analysis of these criteria, explaining how they influence the gemstone’s overall value and appeal.
+Diaspore exhibits perfect cleavage, making the cutting process challenging and requiring skilled craftsmanship to avoid breakage and maximize the gem's beauty.
+Faceted diaspore prices per carat at wholesale range from $70 to $900 for colour-changing stones.
+This section provides a detailed analysis of these criteria, explaining how they influence the gemstone's overall value and appeal.
 It also addresses the rarity of high-quality Diaspore, highlighting its exclusivity in the gem market.
 The remaining quality factors, such as transparency, optical effects, and unique varieties, further enhance diaspore's desirability and value.

 Wearing Diaspore Jewelry: A Symbol of Elegance and Mystery